Tag Archives: Bring a Trailer

 Gallery:

-The auction ends on September 20 and the current highest bid is $5,000.
+The auction ends on October 24 and the highest bid at the time of writing was USD $94,930.

 Source: Bring a Trailer